Cambo9p/Data201-group-project/report.md

 ![image](https://user-images.githubusercontent.com/97574130/197939530-208d1aa1-ed84-43a2-9e78-22cf8d55be28.png)

-# what you managed to achieve and what you failed to do
+# what we managed to do

 We managed to create and compile a data model from the internet, this is in a relatively easy to access package with just a few steps to download and create the data, with the user only having to run 2 files to reproduce the data, this was made possible through the use of notebook merging.